Tigres UANL

+Regionally, the club won the 2009 North American SuperLiga and two Campeones Cup titles.

-Tigres is the official team of the University of the state of Nuevo León.
+Tigres is the official team of the Autonomous University of Nuevo León.
 Their home is the 41,615 capacity Estadio Universitario, located inside the University complex in San Nicolás de los Garza.
 The team's traditional kit colours are gold and blue.
-Tigres is one of the two professional football teams of Nuevo León, along with rival C.F.
-Monterrey, the local derby is known as the Clásico Regiomontano.
+Tigres is one of the two professional football teams of Nuevo León, along with its biggest rival Monterrey, the local derby is known as the Clásico Regiomontano.

 History

-Birth, promotion to Primera División, Cup and League champions
+Founding and promotion to Primera División, Cup and League champions

 Club de Fútbol Tigres de la Universidad Autónoma de Nuevo León was founded on 7 March 1960.
 They previously were named the Jabatos de Nuevo León.
 In 1967, their venue, the Estadio Universitario was built.
 In the 1973–74 season, José "Ché" Gómez guided the team to the title and promotion to the Primera División de México, now Liga MX.
 They defeated the Leones Negros de la Universidad de Guadalajara for 3–2.
 In the 1975–76, Tigres won their first domestic cup, the Copa México (now Copa MX), against América after winning 3–2.

 Under the command of Uruguayan coach Carlos Miloc and players such as Tomás Boy and Gerónimo Barbadillo, for the 1977–78 season Tigres aimed to the league championship.
 In the quarter-finals of the liguilla (play-offs), they defeated Estudiantes Tecos by 1–0 and 3–2 (4–2).
 In the semi-finals Tigres defeated Cruz Azul 0–1 and 3–0 (3–1).
 In the finals they defeated UNAM 2–0 and 1–1 (3–1).
 Tigres made their best season ever with 48 points in the 1978–79, but did not reach the finals.